 The Homeschool Meltdown

 “What just happened?
 School was going really well and suddenly my child is in a puddle on the floor.”
-If you have been homeschooling for a bit, you’ve probably experienced this drastic turnaround.
-Your child is frustrated; you are frustrated.
+If you’ve been homeschooling for a while, you’ve probably experienced this drastic turnaround.
+Your child is frustrated, and you are frustrated.
 What can you do now?
 Find the Source of the Frustration Before reacting to an … Continue reading The Homeschool Meltdown

 Busy Boxes